Digital Pathology: Importance of the Pre-Analytical Phase

 A paper by digital pathology pioneers has shown that the film coverslipper has made it possible to minimise errors and streamline the digital pathology workflow.
 It does so by eliminating mounting media-oozing slides that “interfere with the mechanical elements of the scanning system” (Retamero et al., 2020), a well-known source of scanning errors.
 And in addition, scanning is 3.7% faster on coverslipping film than glass.

-With staining and coverslipping being such crucial steps towards a superior digital slide, Sakura has also developed an integrated system, Tissue-Tek Prisma® and Tissue-Tek Film®, to foster standardisation further and facilitate the transition to digital pathology.
+With staining and coverslipping being such crucial steps towards a superior digital slide, Sakura has developed an integrated system, Tissue-Tek Prisma® and Tissue-Tek Film®, to foster standardisation further and facilitate the transition to digital pathology.

 There’s no doubt that pathology is at an inflexion point towards a revolution in the field of tissue diagnostics.
 The boost in lab workflow and efficiency certainly enables faster and better diagnoses for patients.
 It also prepares both the area and pathologists themselves for the more advanced computational pathology.
+Optimisation of the pre-analytical phase facilitates a lab in switching to digital pathology.